AbdElRahman-SaadElDin/Focus-App/README.md

 # Focus-app
-Android Application Developed using Adnroid Studio and Java the App contains Todo list, Pomodoro timer, and Notes
+Android Application Developed using Adnroid Studio and Java <br>
+the App contains Todo list, Pomodoro timer, and Notes